mackenzie-norman/PCB-Climber/little-notebook.md

 I think if I had to submit this now I would feel *fine* about my progress.

 I think I'd like to add a really basic SA to play with, although sadly I don't know if Ill have time to get PSA/MOSA but I really would and probably will after the term ends.

+I also really want to play with traits but there is not much benefit for the refactoring required